-1. FIGHTING, ASSAULT, ASSAULT AND BATTERY (verbal or other) to any school personnel, other student, or visitor.
+- 1. FIGHTING, ASSAULT, (verbal or other) to any school personnel, other student, or visitor.
 This shall include those who incite and encourage such acts.

-2. Use, possession, concealment, buying, selling, transmitting or showing signs of consumption of any ALCOHOLIC BEVERAGES, NARCOTIC DRUGS OR OTHER CONTROLLED SUBSTANCES including but not limited to, marijuana, as well as any counterfeit or "look alike" products, controlled substances or any prescription drug or medication which is not in its original container and prescribed for the student.
-This includes possession/use of any item(s) determined to be drug paraphernalia.

-3. BOMB THREATS, WEAPONS THREATS, FALSE FIRE ALARM THREATS, AND SETTING OR ATTEMPTING TO SET AN UNAUTHORIZED FIRE, POSSESSION, USE OR THREATENED USE OF FIREWORKS, EXPLOSIVES, OR OTHER SUCH INSTRUMENTS capable of inflicting bodily injury or disrupting the operation of the schools.
+Assault is knowingly and/or recklessly causing or attempting to cause physical harm to another person. - 2.
+Use, possession, concealment, buying, selling, transmitting or showing signs of consumption of any ALCOHOLIC BEVERAGES, NARCOTIC DRUGS OR OTHER CONTROLLED SUBSTANCES including but not limited to, marijuana, as well as any counterfeit or "look alike" products, controlled substances or any prescription drug or medication which is not in its original container and prescribed for the student.
+This includes possession/use of any item(s) determined to be drug paraphernalia. - 3.
+BOMB THREATS, WEAPONS THREATS, FALSE FIRE ALARM THREATS, AND SETTING OR ATTEMPTING TO SET AN UNAUTHORIZED FIRE, POSSESSION, USE OR THREATENED USE OF FIREWORKS, EXPLOSIVES, OR OTHER SUCH INSTRUMENTS capable of inflicting bodily injury or disrupting the operation of the schools.
 Including but not limited to any types of matches or lighters, threats made toward the schools, and includes use of same to incite others towards such acts.

-4. THREATS to cause physical or mental harm to others, (verbally, in writing or by other means i.e. cyberbullying from Facebook, Twitter or other social networking sites) Non-verbal threats, intimidation or harassment that is persistent and creates an abusive educational environment are included.
-Jokes or pranks that are perceived as threats by students, faculty, staff and/or community members OR that cause a disruption to the school or work environment for students and/or staff are also prohibited.

-5. POSSESSION, CONCEALMENT, TRANSMITTING, USE, OR THREATEN USE OF WEAPONS, look-alike weapons or any object which might be considered a dangerous weapon or instrument of violence including mace or any other threatening device or substance.
+- 4. THREATS to cause physical or mental harm to others, (verbally, in writing or by other means i.e. cyberbullying from Facebook, Twitter or other social networking sites) Nonverbal threats, intimidation or harassment that is persistent and creates an abusive educational environment are included.
+Jokes or pranks that are perceived as threats by students, faculty, staff and/or community members OR that cause a disruption to the school or work environment for students and/or staff are also prohibited. - 5.
+POSSESSION, CONCEALMENT, TRANSMITTING, USE, OR THREATEN USE OF WEAPONS, look-alike weapons or any object which might be considered a dangerous weapon or instrument of violence including mace or any other threatening device or substance.